ex0dus-0x/ex0dus-0x.github.io/_posts/2016-04-09-beginners-guide-to-metasploit.markdown

 <p> Well that is all.
 This article was probably a little dull, but I will soon elaborate on this tutorial.
 I will talk about exploitation through obfuscating payloads in PDF files, text documents, videos, etc. I will also talk about bypassing AV (anti-virus), since many modern day AVs detect these Metasploit payloads as viruses and backdoors. </p>

-<h2> Thanks for reading!
-Of course, I will be back to make more soon.
+<h2> Of course, I will be back to make more soon.
 If you ever have any inquiries or concerns, I have set up a Contact Form in the <b>Contact</b> section of this site!
 Please do not hesistate to use it.</h2>